 Let the Vote thread run for one week.
 A positive result is achieved by Consensus Approval: at least 3 +1 votes and no vetoes.

 This is the email to commence a vote for a new PMC candidate.
-New PMC members need to be voted for by the existing PMC members and subsequently approved by the Board (or Incubator PMC for incubating projects).
+New PMC members need to be voted for by the existing PMC members and subsequently approved by the Board.

 Close a vote¶

 This email ends the vote and reports the result to the project.

 To: email@example.com Subject: [VOTE][RESULT] New PMC candidate: [New PMC NAME] The vote has now closed: [paste the vote thread on https://firstname.lastname@example.org].
 The results are: Binding Votes: +1 [TOTAL BINDING +1 VOTES] 0 [TOTAL BINDING +0/-0 VOTES] -1 [TOTAL BINDING -1 VOTES] The vote is ***successful/not successful***

 Send a notice to ASF Board¶

 The nominating PMC member should send a message to the ASF Board (email@example.com) with a reference to the vote result in the following form:

 To: board at apache.org CC: private at sedona.apache.org Subject: [NOTICE] New PMC NAME for Apache Sedona PMC Body: New PMC NAME has been voted as a new member of the Apache Sedona PMC. the vote thread is at: *link to the vote result thread*